tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 Each Consulted InformationElement is composedOf one to many concrete information element terms.
 Each Validation has one and only one ResourceType.

-Methods are associative entities relating DataQualityNeeds to Specifications.
+Methods look like, but are not, associative entities relating DataQualityNeeds to Specifications.

-Each Validation has one to many ValidationMethods.
+Each Validation has one and only one ValidationMethod.
 Each ValidationMethod is for one and only one Validation.
 Each ValidationMethod is for one and only one Specification.
-Each Specification has one to many related ValidationMethods.
+Each Specification has one and only one related ValidationMethod.

 Each Specification has one and only one hasExpectedResponse.
 Each Specification has zero or one hasAuthoritiesDefaults.